 Continue reading “Quote Mined Einstein Statement”

-Continue reading “The Bedford Level Experiment Proved the Curvature of the Earth”
+Continue reading “Bedford Level Experiment Confirmed the Curvature of the Earth”

 Continue reading “Archimedes and the Surface of any Fluid”